skatejs/skatejs/README.md

 Generally built-in properties return a definition containing `default`, `coerce`, `deserialize` and `serialize` options.

 *Empty values are defined as `null` or `undefined`.
-All empty values, if the property accepts them, are normalised to `null`, except for 'number' which defaults to 0.
+All empty values, if the property accepts them, are normalised to `null`.

 *Properties are only linked to attributes if the `attribute` option is set.
 Each built-in property, if possible, will supply a `deserialize` and `serialize` option but will not be linked by default.*